-Group Therapy Frequently Asked Questions
+Group Therapy Frequently Asked Questions1.
+What is group?

 Group therapy is a special type of therapy.
 It typically includes 6-8 students and two therapists who meet together for approximately 1 hour each week.
 It provides a safe and confidential space where you come together with others to share issues of concern, to better understand your own situation, and test out different ways of interacting with others.
 Group therapy helps people learn about themselves and improve their interpersonal relationships.
 Some groups have a specific theme, and other groups cover more general issues.